To Wit: An E-zine On How To Be a Wit

 ||||

+serial, and double.
 Let’s take them one at a time.
-For single antithesis, you place two contrasting words or phrases near
+For single antithesis, you place two contrasting words

-each other.
+or phrases near each other.
 For example: “easy come, easy go.”
-There are a few tricks for constructing single antithesis:
+There are a few tricks for constructing single

-and their opposites in the second half.
-Here’s how Abraham Lincoln used
+first half and their opposites in the second half.
+Here’s how Abraham

 Churchill was great at it.
 In The Malakand Field Force, he wrote:

-contradictions, the ironies in life.
-We are caught in war, wanting peace.
+to express the contradictions, the ironies in life.
+We are caught in war,

-You can use antithesis for persuasion and motivation by comparing
+wanting peace.
+You can use antithesis for persuasion and motivation by

-ideas so that, instead of immediately forgetting your words, people will
+phrase your ideas so that, instead of immediately forgetting your

 |